arnav-joshi27/AI-Web3-Scam-Detector-with-blockchainTech/README.md

-# NeuralShield — AI Web3 Scam Detection Platform
+# NeuralShield — AI-Powered Web3 Scam Detection Platform

 NeuralShield is an AI-powered Web3 cybersecurity platform that analyzes Ethereum wallet activity and predicts potentially suspicious or scam-related behavior using Machine Learning and blockchain analytics.